 Build quality is good and though the use of plastic gives the Tevi an inexpensive feel, they avoid the grossly plasticky nature of rivals at this price.

 Along with the earbuds, there are multiple silicone tips (S, M, L) with a choice of Flexifit foam tips (M).
-Otherwise, they’re available in just one finish (black).
+Otherwise, they’re available in two finishes: black and a pink-ish ivory.

 Lypertek Tevi features – A fair amount of features for the price, including impressive battery life